 2. Not applying for scholarships

-Along the same lines, scholarships are a great way to help pay the tuition bill, but you can’t get any if you don’t apply.
+Along the same lines, scholarships are a great way to help pay the tuition bill, but you won't get them if you don’t apply.
+Many students don’t take the time to apply, thinking their odds of success are low or it isn’t worth the hassle, but the truth is that $100 million in scholarship dollars go unclaimed every year.

 Pick several that sound tailored to you and spend some time contemplating the prompts and seeking out solid references.